pdfo/pdfo/doc/source/user/issues.rst

 Issues and bugs
 ===============

-During the development of PDFO, some issues have occurred.
+During the development of PDFO, we have encountered several issues and been requested several features.
 We keep below a list of the most important ones.

-In case of problems or bugs when using PDFO, you may open a `new issue <https://github.com/pdfo/pdfo/issues>`_ on GitHub.
+If you encounter any issue or bug when using PDFO, please open a `new issue <https://github.com/pdfo/pdfo/issues>`_ on GitHub.

 .. list-table::
    :widths: 20 40 40